tinacms/tina.io/content/docs/self-hosted/overview.md

     })
 ```

-> For more information of configuring a Database Provider, check out our [reference docs](/docs/reference/self-hosted/database-adapter/overview/).
+> For more information on configuring a Database Provider, check out our [reference docs](/docs/reference/self-hosted/database-adapter/overview/).

 ### Configuring the Git Provider

-The Git Provider is responsible for saving content to git when your editors make updates.
-It is configured within a prop on the `createDatabase` function.
-Out of the box we support a [GitHub Git Provider](/docs/reference/self-hosted/git-provider/github).
+The Git Provider is responsible for saving content to Git when editors make updates.
+It is configured as a property on the configuration passed to the `createDatabase` function.
+By default we support a GitHub [Git Provider](/docs/reference/self-hosted/git-provider/github).

 ```ts
 // database.{ts,js}